midatronics/smarteverything-core/README.md

 - Fox3
 - Base core for the SmartEverything NXP-ST Shield https://github.com/axelelettronica/sme-nxp-st-library

+##v1.2.0.
+Third Release 11-May-2015
+- Added SmartTutto unit .
+- Internal change to move the board from AMEL-Tech to Arrow in the BoardManager.
+- Minor change in variantInit to make the 2 unit compatible.

 ## v1.1.0 Second Release 18-Dec-2015
 * Add new function to flash the RGB LED light for X milliseconds<br>